 Skip to main content

 The Model Context Protocol (MCP) makes it very easy to integrate third-party tools into your Portia AI project.
-To find out more you can visit the official MCP docs ().
-We offer the two methods currently available to interact with MCP servers:
+To find out more you can visit the official MCP docs ↗.

-• stdio (Standard input/output): The server runs as a subprocess of your main python process.
-Below we interact with that process via an npx command provided with the correct npm package name and arguments.
+• STDIO (Standard input/output): The server runs as a subprocess of your main python process.
+Below we interact with that process via an npx command and a docker command provided with the correct arguments.

-• sse (Server-Sent Events): Communication is over HTTP, you can run the server locally or deploy a server remotely.
+• Streamable HTTP: Communication is over HTTP, you can run the server locally or deploy a server remotely.
 Per below, you just need to specify the current server name and URL.

 To find out more about these options, see the official MCP docs ().